tmoschou/arm4s/README.md

 Instead we should utilise `Throwable.addSuppressed` to propagate the 'first' important exception with any subsequent exceptions attached as 'suppressed'.

-Now, that was for one resource! - What if you needed to close multiple resources in a finally block, each of which could independently throw an exception on close.
+Now, that was for one resource. - What if you needed to close multiple resources in a finally block, each of which could independently throw an exception on close.
 Could you get it right?
-If you do - well done!
+If you do - well done.
 But the next developer who reads is unlikely to understand it.

 This is where this library comes in and does things *correctly* and *succinctly*,